All posts

 What to look for when you’re evaluating

-If you’re a Head of Sales picking an outbound platform, the integration questions worth asking are concrete:
+If you’re a Head of Sales picking an outbound platform, these are the integration questions worth asking on a demo:

 • Does every email send, open, click, and reply land in my CRM as its own activity, or only as a contact-level status update?